 - Credit mix (10%) – The various types of credit you have, which can be a mix of credit cards, installment loans, student loans, auto loans, and real estate loans

-What are the benefits of having a strong FICO score?
+What are the benefits of having a strong FICO® Score?

 - You can qualify for attractive credit card benefits and rewards.
 We’ve all heard about credit cards offering enticing cash back offers, travel points, and other exclusive perks.
-By having a very good FICO score, you can increase your chances of qualifying for cards that offer these amazing perks!
+By having a very good FICO® Score, you can increase your chances of qualifying for cards that offer these amazing perks!

-How do you check your FICO score and credit report?
+How do you check your FICO® Score and credit report?

-Overall, get in the habit of checking your FICO score often to make sure you’re aware of where it stands, and learn what steps you can take to improve it!
+Overall, get in the habit of checking your FICO® Score often to make sure you’re aware of where it stands, and learn what steps you can take to improve it!

-- Pay your bills on time
+Pay your bills on time

-Your payment history makes up 35% of your FICO score, so making sure that you pay your credit and bills on time is a big deal.
+Your payment history makes up 35% of your FICO® Score, so making sure that you pay your credit and bills on time is a big deal.
 Late payments on things like credit cards, mortgages, auto loans, or student loans can significantly impact your score.
 Fortunately, there are several things you can do to make sure that doesn’t happen and that you pay your bills on time.

 If for some reason you miss a payment, focus on quickly paying that debt to avoid any further late penalties.

-- Work on reducing large amounts of debt
+Work on reducing large amounts of debt

-The percentage of credit that you’re utilizing compared to your total credit limit makes up 30% of your FICO score.
+The percentage of credit that you’re utilizing compared to your total credit limit makes up 30% of your FICO® Score.

 In general, the best way to improve your score in this area is to work on reducing the amount of debt you currently owe and always try to keep your outstanding balances below 30% of your total credit limit.

-By continuing to pay down your existing debt and keeping recurring debt balances low, you can demonstrate to lenders that you are able to responsibly handle debt.
+By continuing to pay down your existing debt and keeping recurring debt balances low, you can demonstrate to lenders that you're able to responsibly handle debt.
 Additionally, you can work to increase your total credit limit by asking lenders to consider a limit increase (usually only approved if you have a strong payment history) or opening a new line of credit.

-- Avoid opening multiple credit accounts at once
+Avoid opening multiple credit accounts at once

-- Check your credit report and dispute any errors
+Check your credit report and dispute any errors

 It’s important to review your credit report to make sure it’s in good standing and that there are no unexpected errors driving your score down.
 Although you are limited in the number of times you can receive your free credit report, be sure to take advantage of this service and check in on your report.
 And, if you spot any errors that are affecting your score, make sure to dispute them with the credit reporting agency.
-Doing so can eliminate the error and improve your score.
+Doing this can eliminate the error and improve your FICO® Score.